-Chaplain Joe LaCognata shares about some of the unique challenges that are faced while trying to live out faith in the fire service.
+Chaplain Joe LaCognata shares about some of the unique challenges faced while trying to live out faith in the fire service.

 Second chances.
 Do overs.
 Mulligans.
 How have you experienced the freedom and hope of God’s daily mercies?